New Lenox Dethatching Lawn Services

 Understanding Thatch Buildup in New Lenox’s Heavy Clay Soils

-- Water ponding after light rain
+- Water ponding on the surface after rain due to poor infiltration

-- Thinning turf despite fertilization
+- Thinning turf despite regular fertilization

-- Moss growth in shaded areas
+- Moss growth in shaded or poorly drained areas

-- Increased disease pressure
+- Increased disease pressure (e.g., summer patch, necrotic ring spot)

-- Poor drought performance Timely dethatching, ideally in early spring (late March-April) or early fall (late August-September), is critical, but never dethatch when soils are saturated to avoid severe rutting and compaction.
+These indicators signal the need for dethatching, ideally timed for early spring (late March-April) or early fall (late August-September), but never when soils are saturated to avoid severe rutting and compaction.

 New Lenox Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas